 Requesting a specific site (portal) for your research

-ReDATA consists of portals (pages) that correspond to broad research themes and are defined by the ReDATA team.
+ReDATA consists of pre-defined portals (pages) that correspond to broad research themes.
 The creation of additional portals beneath these broad themes can be requested by colleges, departments, or research groups with significant data publication needs; however, approval is at the discretion of the ReDATA team.
+These portals can have custom URLs and logos/graphics (example USA National Phenology Network).
 For more information, please consult the "Requesting Portals" section of the Policies document as well as the Community Policy document.